MintMCP

 Skills Registry and Agents Factory

 RunLayer provides a no-code Skills/Plugins Registry for creating reusable AI capabilities with GitHub sync.
 The Agents Factory enables autonomous agent deployment with managed identities.
-These features empower non-engineers to create and deploy AI tools.
+These features support teams creating and deploying AI tools.

 Airia MCP Gateway